 Why hemp clothing?
-Because it fells good on your body and it’s good for the earth.
+Because it feels good on your body, and it’s good for the earth.

 When the 2018 Farm Bill was passed by the US congress late last year, you might have expected hemp advocates to breathe a deep sigh of relief.
 After all, for the first time at the federal level, the bill differentiated marijuana from industrial hemp.
 Formerly considered a controlled substance right along with its intoxicating cousin, marijuana, hemp was now redefined as an agricultural commodity.

 Chart from Canada Hemp Foods.

 But the bill allows states and tribal governments to impose their own restrictions on hemp, thus muddying the waters.
 The consequences of these state and tribal exclusions soon came home to roost.

 Less than a month after the Farm Bill passed, an Oregon truck driver hauling 6,700 pounds of industrial hemp was arrested by Idaho State Police.
 The incident and an ensuing lawsuit underscore the confusion and legal uncertainty that still surrounds hemp.
 The arrest came when cops smelled what they believed was marijuana at a routine roadside inspection.
 Subsequent tests proved the hemp contained less than the legally prescribed .3% maximum THC that 2018’s farm bill allows.
 (THC is the compound in marijuana that produces its psychoactive effects.
 Smoking industrial hemp delivers no high.)